On Privacy Weaknesses and Vulnerabilities in Software Systems: Common privacy threats in software applications

-We have also included a range of reputable industry sources (e.g., OWASP and Norton) on this topic.
-These sources (e.g., \citealp{OWASP2020, Norton}) cover the recent trends of privacy risks and attacks.
-These sources are developed by well known communities and companies.
-For example, OWASP identified 20 privacy risks in web applications \citep{OWASPsurvey} such as leaking personal data or vulnerabilities that involves stealing personal data through common cyberattacks such as cross-site scripting and broken session management.
-Norton also identified a number of social engineering cyberattacks that are related to privacy such as phishing and keystroke logging attacks \citep{Nortona}.
+We have also included a range of relevant reputable organisations (e.g. OWASP and Norton) on this topic.
+These sources (e.g. \cite{OWASP2020, Norton}) cover the recent trends of privacy risks and attacks.
+For example, OWASP identified 20 privacy risks in web applications \cite{OWASPsurvey} such as personal data leak, personal data stolen through common cyberattacks (e.g. cross-site scripting and broken session management).
+Norton also identified a number of social engineering cyberattacks that are privacy-related such as phishing and keystroke logging attacks \cite{Nortona}.

 In the next section, we will discuss in details the common privacy threats that we have found in our explanatory study of the literature.